ARMmbed/mbed-os-5-docs/docs/intros/terms.md

 Function -

-Git
+Git -

-GitHub
+GitHub - A web-based Git development platform for version-controlled repositories.

-GPIO
+GPIO - General-purpose input/output, a generic pin that is controllable by the user at run-time.

 Greentea - **G**eneric **re**gression **en**vironment for **te**st **a**utomation.
 [Greentea](/docs/v5.4/tools/testing-1.html#greentea---test-automation-for-arm-mbed) is the automated testing tool for Arm Mbed OS development.

-`htrun`
+`htrun` - An Mbed OS command used to drive test binary flashing, device reset and test execution.

-I2C - Interintegrated circuit (short-distance, intraboard communication).
+I2C - Interintegrated Circuit (short-distance, intraboard communication).

-IDE - Integrated development environment
+IDE - Integrated Development Environment.

-int -
+int - Short for "integer", it is a variable type that can be used to define numeric variables holding whole numbers.

 Library - A module that you can use to build applications.

-LoRA - Long range (low power wireless platform)
+LoRA - Long range (low power wireless platform).

-Makefile
+Makefile - A file containing a set of directives used with the make build automation tool.

-Mesh
+Mesh - A network topology in which each node relays data for the network.

 Module - A self-contained unit of code containing classes and functions.

-Nibble -
+Nibble - A unit of digital information that consists of 4 bits (see `Bit`).

 Platform - See `board`.

-Porting
+Porting - A process to add target support to Mbed OS.

 Program - See `application`.

-Pull Request
+Pull Request - Used by version-controlled repositories to propose and collaborate on changes.

 REST - Representational State Transfer (API)

-RTOS - Real time operating system
+RTOS - Real-Time Operating System.

-RTX
+RTX -

-Serial
+Serial -

-SPI - Serial peripheral interface
+SPI - Serial Peripheral Interface.

 Static Memory